zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Import Azure Functions blade is displayed, with the configuration specified above set.](media/import-azure-functions.png "Import Azure Functions")

 5. Back on the Create from Function App dialog in APIM, all of the properties for the API are set from your Azure Function.
 Set the Products to Unlimited, as you did previously.
+Note, you may need to select **Full** at the top to see the Products box.

     ![On the Create from Function App dialog, the values specified above are entered into the form.](media/apim-create-from-function-app.png "API Management")